Dermochelys/check-android-elf-alignment/README.md

 # Check Android ELF Alignment Action

-A GitHub Action that checks ELF alignment of shared libraries in Android .apk files and .so files.
+A GitHub Action that checks ELF alignment of shared libraries in Android .apk files, .aar files, and .so files.
 This action helps ensure that your Android applications have properly aligned native libraries that comply with the [Google Play Store requirements](https://developer.android.com/guide/practices/page-sizes).

 ```
 Starting November 1st, 2025, all new apps and updates to existing apps submitted